rohanrdx123/FaceRecogonitionwithcnn/README.md

 Sequence way of run the program:

-	First run the image_capture file
+	First run the image_capture file.py and enter a unique id to create face samples with your face

-	then run the train_model file
+	then run the train_model file.py

-	then run the livefacedetect file
+	then run the livefacedetect file.py